GuidanceMantras/GuidanceMantras/README.md

 - Never ever put legs on two boats in life or in profession

 ### Life-3
-- Understandt what the life is first, before begin
+- Understand what the life is first, before begin
--
+- Money only does not bring/give you everything in life
+- Never ever make life complicated, always try to make life easier everyday

 ### Family
 - Family is everything in life such as parents, sisters, brothers, good relatives
 - Build a bond with everyone as much as possible